drug-design/course/docs/chapters/3d-qsar.md

 ### CoMFA

-The CoMFA approach (comparative molecular field analysis, developed by R. Cramer et al.) uses steric and electrostatic fields to capture the properties of the space around a molecule.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-qsar/comfa-9497374e'><i class='fa fa-play' aria-hidden='true'></i></button>The CoMFA approach (comparative molecular field analysis, developed by R. Cramer et al.) uses steric and electrostatic fields to capture the properties of the space around a molecule.
 The probe atom is a carbon with a charge of +1.
 CoMFA paved the way for the development of several generations of new 3D-QSAR methods.
 *[3D-QSAR]: A method for the establishment of a correlation between the biological activities and the fields produced in the surrounding of a molecule.
 *[QSAR]: Quantitative Structure Activity Relationships (QSAR) - Mathematical equation linking chemical structure and biological activity for a series of compounds.
 *[SAR]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.